ryanrosenberg/ryanrosenberg.github.io/ACF Nationals.md

 ## ACF Nationals 2020
-ACF Nationals 2020 will be held on the weekend of **April 18, 2020**.
+ACF Nationals 2020 will be held on the weekend of **April 18th, 2020**.
 Ryan Westbrook, alumnus of the University of Michigan and Wayne State University, will be head editor.

+## Apply to host
 ACF is currently soliciting bids to host ACF Nationals 2020.
 To bid, please fill out [this form](https://docs.google.com/forms/d/17cCm6UsNtuu0UBkbxzJJCo7mnMy-CfC1DSElk-3SjOM/viewform).
 For any questions, please contact [the ACF Mirror Coordinator](mailto:hosting@acf-quizbowl.com).